StaPH-B/midwest-region/in-progress/outline.md

 There are different types of assembly algorithms that assemblers use to reconstruct genomes.
 These algorithms are not necessary for a basic understanding genome assembly, but you can read more about them [here](https://www.sciencedirect.com/science/article/pii/S0888754310000492).

-*De novo* assembly works well for species without a reference genome and species with diverse gene content.
+*De novo* assembly works well for species without a reference genome, as well as species with diverse gene content. *De novo* assembly should be used if you are interested in investigating gene content that is not present in all members of a species.

 ## Genomic Relatedness